joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/02/04/us/bear-crawl-space-eaton-fires.html

 **At Least 10 Are Killed at School Shooting in Sweden**\
-`The shooting took place at a school for adult education in the city of Orebro on Tuesday.
-An official said he did not think it was a terrorist attack.`\
+`The shooting took place at a center for adult education in the city of Orebro on Tuesday.
+The police said they believed that the shooter was among the wounded in the attack.`\
 https://nytimes.com/2025/02/04/world/europe/sweden-school-shooting.html

 **U.S.A.I.D.
 Workers Brace for Agency’s Dismantling**\